 Endless Skys Minchiate Tarot by Pennie McCraken is a creatively rendered version of a 97-card Italian Minchiate c.
 1860-1890.
 The lively character of its linework combined with a limited palette of beautifully variegated color makes this deck a stand-out presentation.
-My deck is called the golden version, but 2 others choices are available.
-One may choose from a large array of card-back designs, but my favorite is an all-over pattern created from the background of the card images.
+The deck I chose is called the golden version, but 2 other choices are available.
+There is a large array of card-back designs, but my favorite is an all-over pattern created from the background of the card images.
 See more of her decks at endlessskys.ca

 NOTE: I am not compensated for book or deck reviews.
 The items are either purchased or personally examined by me, and reflect my own preferences, but I cannot purchase, or even know about every publication available.
-Decks reviewed here are of the Marseilles-type (having non-scenic pips); sometimes they are called Continental Tarots. –Annette@ArcanaPress.net (Questions?
-Email me)
+Decks reviewed here are of the Marseilles-type (having non-scenic pips); sometimes they are called Continental Tarots.
+Questions?
+Email me Annette@ArcanaPress.net